 Is Formulas Fatal to the Flesh the greatest extreme metal guitar hero album?

 In 1996 Morbid Angel released the live album Entangled in Chaos, featuring tracks taken from the band’s first three albums.
 It’s a swan song for Vincent, and it was released the year of his departure from Morbid Angel.

 1998’s Formulas Fatal to the Flesh is the first album to feature bassist and vocalist Steve Tucker.
-Tucker was a relative unknown before his recruitment, and he had big shoes to fill.
+Tucker was a relative unknown before his recruitment and had big shoes to fill.

-We are now up to Azagthoth’s sixth album under the Morbid Angel moniker, if you have been keeping count.
-For me, Formulas Fatal to the Flesh is one of the greatest guitar hero albums ever recorded.
+We are now up to Azagthoth’s sixth album under the Morbid Angel moniker if you have been keeping count.
+Formulas Fatal to the Flesh is one of the greatest guitar hero albums ever recorded.
 In many ways, the collection is a solo album from Azagthoth, given he wrote the album alone after the departure of both Vincent and Rutan.

 Tucker provides a brutal death metal vocal that sounds a lot like so many of the Floridian contemporaries of Morbid Angel.
 While Vincent injected plenty of rock-star charisma into his performance, in many ways, Formulas Fatal to the Flesh is a great album because of Tucker’s working-class style.

 Azagthoth wrote tracks that heave lava and molten rock that cascade through the endless deep of an underground ocean.
 Para-phrasing a punter who ventured to suggest that Formulas Fatal to the Flesh is Morbid Angel’s traditional sound dipped in acid; Formulas is a psychedelic masterpiece of death metal!